Skip to main content

 sudo chown foo:wildfly ~/configdump

-ConfigDump Initialization Feature
+ConfigDump Initialization

 Initialize CA

 Creates CA certificate and CRL and activates it.
-This allows the imported CA to generate certificates in future without any manual intervention.
+This allows the imported CA to generate certificates in the future without any manual intervention.

 Initialize Key Bindings

 This allows multiple steps to be automated from a single ConfigDump import which greatly simplifies setup process of Remote Authentication or OCSP Responder key bindings.
-The "Enrollment Info" section of the ConfigDump must be populated for the key binding.
-During this EJBCA:
+The Enrollment info section of the ConfigDump must be populated for the key binding.

-• Enrolls certificate for the key binding
+• Enroll certificate for the key binding

 • Enrollment info: Key Binding SubjectDN